zmahfuz0613/pokedex-lab/README.md

 1. When the page loads, make a request to the PokéApi and then list all Pokémon in the browser.
 Each character should appear in the `section#results` element.
 Include the Pokémon's name.
+2. Add an input field/search bar.
+Track what the user has typed in that input as an attribute in state.
-2. Add an input field/search bar with a submit button called "Search".
-When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's name should appear in the `section#results` element.
-The new results should clear out any existing results before displaying the new results.
+3. Add a submit button.
+When the user clicks submit a second API request should be made to retrieve all the information about the pokemon whose name was typed in the search bar.
-   **Hint**: Have a boolean attribute in state that decides whether the detail view or list view should show.
-Check out [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) for more!
+4. Display the information about the searched pokemon on the page *instead of* the list of pokemon. **Hint**: Search conditional rendering in React.

 ## Bonus